 3. Resign by email.

 We live in a digital world.
 We’re used to emails, texting, and social media as primary ways to communicate.
 So doesn’t it make sense to send an email resignation in lieu of an in-person meeting?
 Nope.
-You absolutely need to resign in person.
+Resign in person or over video or phone if you're remote.
 An email resignation is unprofessional and leaves a bad impression.

 4. Get “senioritis” and do as little work as possible in your final weeks.

 This attitude is bad for all jobs, but especially disastrous for IT employees.
 In the tech industry, you’re most likely assigned to a critical project.
 Not only will you often need to give longer notice but you must also think through the transition and hand-off.
 That means documenting what you do, training your replacement, and assisting with transition activities.